gbdev/gb-asm-tutorial/src/index.md

 ## Contributing

-Feel free to send feedback or suggestions in the form of Issues on the [GitHub repository](https://github.com/gbdev/gb-asm-tutorial).
+You can **provide feedback** or send suggestions in the form of Issues on the [GitHub repository](https://github.com/gbdev/gb-asm-tutorial).

-We're also [looking for help](https://github.com/gbdev/gb-asm-tutorial/issues) for writing new lessons and improving the existing ones!
-Feel free to send Pull Requests and go through the Issues to see what needs to be worked on.
+We're also [looking for help](https://github.com/gbdev/gb-asm-tutorial/issues) for **writing new lessons and improving the existing ones**!
+You can go through the Issues to see what needs to be worked on and send Pull Requests!

-You can help **translating** the tutorial on [Crowdin](https://crowdin.com/project/gb-asm-tutorial).
+You can also help **translating** the tutorial on [Crowdin](https://crowdin.com/project/gb-asm-tutorial).

 ## Licensing